Choshi Electric Railway Line

 The Choshi Electric Railway (Choshi Dentetsu) is a small local railway line which runs through Choshi City, Chiba Prefecture in the Kanto Region.
 It has been operating for nearly one hundred years.
 People sometimes call it the ‘backbone of Choshi tourism’.
 It offers you the chance to visit the towns along its line where interesting activities await you, including strolling through the small, rural port town of Tokawa, for example.

 Town of Tokawa

 Tokawa is the last stop along the CER, and it takes about 20 minutes from Choshi, the starting point.
 The wooden building of Tokawa Station (See the top image on this page) is an original structure constructed in 1923, although it has undergone several repairs.
-The building has such an old, quaint air that it could be an interesting photo spot for some people, as could the old CER passenger cars exhibited beside it (See Update 1 at the end of this post).
+The building has such an old, quaint air that it could be an interesting photo spot for some people, as could the old CER passenger cars exhibited beside it.
 If you walk from the station to the south, descending a gentle slope, this quiet fishing town is before your eyes.